 The NUNM undergraduate capstone is a multifaceted assignment that serves as a culminating academic and intellectual experience, serving as a representation of the student’s journey through the Bachelor of Science in Integrative Health Sciences program at NUNM.
 Students pursue a self-directed project or inquiry of their choice, thus providing an excellent an opportunity to combine academic achievement with real-world application.
 Capstone projects take many different forms, but all students produce a final product which demonstrates learning acquisition or conclusions and reflecting a deep understanding of the topic.

-Here is a glimpse of the excellent work taken on by the Integrative Health Sciences graduating class of 2019!
+Here is a glimpse of the excellent work taken on by the Integrative Health Sciences students!

 At NUNM I was able to become familiar with many methods of healing I was previously unaware of.
 For my capstone I decided to write an introduction to homeopathy that describes it as a system of medicine in an understandable way.
 My target audience was people with a frame of reference based in conventional western medicine such as myself.
 My hope is that my essay broadens perspectives and inspires others to learn more about different systems of medicine in practice around the world today.